SECURITIES AND EXCHANGE COMMISSION

 Evolus is a performance beauty company with a customer-centric approach focused on delivering breakthrough products.
 In 2019, the U.S. Food and Drug Administration approved Jeuveau® (prabotulinumtoxinA-xvfs), the first and only neurotoxin dedicated exclusively to aesthetics and manufactured in a state-of-the-art facility using Hi-Pure™ technology.
 Jeuveau® is powered by Evolus’ unique technology platform and is designed to transform the aesthetic market by eliminating the friction points existing for customers today.
 Visit us at: www.evolus.com.

 This press release contains forward-looking statements as defined under the Private Securities Litigation Reform Act of 1995.
 All statements, other than statements of historical fact, are statements that could be deemed forward-looking statements, including statements that relate to the status of regulatory processes, future plans, events, prospects or performance and statements containing the words “plans,” “expects,” “believes,” “strategy,” “opportunity,” “anticipates,” “outlook,” “designed,” or other forms of these words or similar expressions, although not all forward-looking statements contain these identifying words.
-The company’s forward-looking statements include, but are not limited to, statements made by Mr. Moatazedi and Mr. Jafar related to the growth of Jeuveau® sales, the rebound of the aesthetic market, the effectiveness of our customer and consumer programs, the efficiency of the company’s business model and expectations for future growth and our financial outlook as well as the company’s expectation that it has cash, cash equivalents and short term investments that will be sufficient to fund its operations for at least the next twelve months.
+The company’s forward-looking statements include, but are not limited to, statements made by Mr. Moatazedi regarding the company’s growth of Jeuveau® in the U.S. and internationally.

-Jeuveau® is a registered trademark and Evolux™ is a trademark of Evolus, Inc.
+Jeuveau® is a registered trademark of Evolus, Inc.

 Hi-Pure™ is a trademark of Daewoong Pharmaceutical Co, Ltd